12. JavaScript HTTP functions

 - line 40: returns the received JavaScript object;

 - line 47: we catch any potential errors from the [fetch] statement.
-This only throws an exception if the HTTP operation failed and no response was received from the server.
+This statement only throws an exception if the HTTP operation failed and no response was received from the server.
 If a response was received, even with an HTTP status code other than [200 OK], [fetch] does not throw an exception, and the server response will be available on line 38;

 - lines 51–52: the [error] object received by the [catch] clause is displayed, first as a JSON string and then as a JavaScript object;